 The Socialist Left Party demands support for the Norwegian Women’s Lobby, for the fifth year in a row.
-The umbrella organisation for the Norwegian women’s rights movement still receives no state funding at all from the Solberg government, after five years of activity.
+The umbrella organisation for Norwegian feminist and women’s rights organisations still receives no state funding at all from the Solberg government, after five years of activity.

 The lack of state support is discrimination against women concludes an expert report to the UN written by Supreme Court justice Karin Bruzelius.